KulunuOS/KulunuOS.github.io/README.md

 # Welcome to my blog repo!
-Here you find all the files that make up my personal [blog](https://hummat.github.io).
+The template and source code for this blog was burrowed from [blog](https://hummat.github.io).
 Have a look if you like!